 Arriving at Your Hotel

 Upon arrival at your hotel please report to the reception and the staff will show you to your room.
-If your transfer driver has not informed you already how your tour will proceed from here, there will be a package waiting for you at the hotel reception.
+If your transfer driver has not informed you already how your tour will proceed from here, there will be a package waiting for you at the hotel reception or there may be a note in your room or on the hotel notice board.

 Please make sure you do not leave anything behind at any point on the tour or at the end of your holiday.
-Unfortunately we are NOT in a position to forward any luggage – or other belongings – you may leave behind.
+Unfortunately we are NOT in a position to forward any luggage or personal belongings you may leave behind.